Over 2,300 people were linked to the labour market and 380 found a job

 * Charter of Fundamental Rights of the European Union (2012/C 326/02)

-**The Employability Service operated in the Athens Solidarity Center and the Solidarity Center and Blue Refugee Center in Thessaloniki, as one of the many services provided pro bono to all those in need.
+**The Employability Service operated in the Athens Solidarity Center and the Solidarity Center and Blue Refugee Center in Thessaloniki, as one of the many services provided pro bono to all those in need, and is supported by UNHCR with the funding of the E.U.